The Prestige (2006)

 The film starts with a magician Robert Angier getting killed by drowning in a water tank under the stage while his arch-rival Alfred Borden watches.
 Borden gets charged with wilful murder and is waiting for being hanged, he is offered a deal by Lord Caldlow’s agent – Lord Caldlow will take care of Borden’s daughter in exchange for getting access to Borden’s secrets to his magic, especially his famous Transported Man.
 To prove the credentials of Lord Caldlow, the agent hands over Angier’s diary to Border.
 The rest of the film is the narration of events that happened in the dual’s life, taken from the diary.

-A must watch film, that will keep you thinking about it.
+A must-watch film, that will keep you thinking about it for a long time.